Lobachevsky/Plural/README.md

 # Plural
 Plural language interpreter

 This is the beginnings of a Plural interpreter.
-It is very basic, still only a toy, mostly incomplete, primitive, but should work with very simple examples.
+It is very basic, still only a toy, mostly incomplete, primitive, buggy, but should work with some very simple examples.

-Expect Plural to be buggy, incomplete, and sometimes wrong, but improving.

 This implementation of Plural is not fast, rather it's a testbed for experiments in lexical analysis, parsing, language syntax, and data structures.
 Plural is written in D in an easy and simplistic style, and can be easily ported to languages such as Java or C#.